stanbaek/ece387/docs/Labs/Lab6_IMU.md

-# 🔬 Lab6: IMU
+# 🔬 Lab6: IMU-Based Navigation

 ## 📌 Objectives
 - Students should be able to describe how IMU data is used in ROS2 and interpret IMU messages.
+- Students should be able to set up and analyze IMU (`/imu`) and odometry (`/odom`) topics in ROS2.
+- Students should be able to modify a ROS2 gamepad node to relinquish and regain robot control using button presses.
-- Students will complete a ROS2 Python node to navigate a robot towards a specified goal position using odometry and IMU data.
-The robot will follow these steps:
+- Students should be able to implement a ROS2 Python node that navigates a robot to a goal using odometry and IMU data.
+- Students should be able to evaluate and analyze errors in robot navigation and suggest potential improvements.

 ## 📜 Overview

-In real-world applications, an Inertial Measurement Unit (IMU) provides essential motion data, including orientation, angular velocity, and linear acceleration.
+In real-world robotics, an Inertial Measurement Unit (IMU) is essential for tracking motion by measuring orientation, angular velocity, and linear acceleration.
 The [ICM-20648 6-Axis MEMS MotionTracking Device](https://invensense.tdk.com/products/motion-tracking/6-axis/icm-20648/) from TDK integrates a 3-axis gyroscope, a 3-axis accelerometer, and a Digital Motion Processor (DMP).
 This IMU is embedded in the OpenCR1.0 board, an open-source robot controller featuring an ARM Cortex-M7 processor.
-The OpenCR board uses an Extended Kalman Filter (EKF) to fuse sensor data, generating IMU estimates at a rate of 170 updates per second.
+The OpenCR board applies an Extended Kalman Filter (EKF) to fuse sensor data, generating IMU estimates at 170 Hz.

 ```{image} ./figures/IMU.jpg
 :width: 380
 :align: center
 ```
 <br>

-The IMU plays a crucial role in determining the robot's state and enhancing navigation accuracy.
-When combined with tachometer data, it helps estimate the robot's position over time (odometry).
+The IMU significantly enhances navigation accuracy when combined with odometry.
+It helps estimate the robot's position over time and improves localization.

 ```{image} ./figures/TurtleBot3_Coordinates.png
 :width: 280
 :align: center
 ```

-### IMU Calibration

-As mentioned earlier, multiple sensors work together to estimate the TurtleBot3's attitude and heading.
-These sensors are highly sensitive to magnetic fields, which vary by location and device.
-Even common electronic components generate small magnetic fields, including those from the OpenCR board itself.
-While the IMU is strategically placed at the center of the robot for optimal performance, it is still exposed to various magnetic interferences.
+As we discussed earlier, multiple sensors work together to estimate the TurtleBot3's attitude and heading.
+These sensors are highly sensitive to magnetic fields, which can vary depending on the location and the device.
+Even everyday electronic components, including those on the OpenCR board, generate small magnetic fields.
+Although the IMU is placed at the center of the robot for optimal performance, it is still exposed to various magnetic interferences.

-Fortunately, the TurtleBot3 developers accounted for this challenge.
-Each time you run the serial node to connect to the robot, the IMU automatically calibrates itself, ensuring more reliable readings.
+Fortunately, the TurtleBot3 developers anticipated this issue.
+Each time you run the serial node to connect to the robot, the IMU automatically calibrates itself, ensuring more accurate readings.

 ## 🌱 Pre-Lab: Testing the IMU